lammps/lammps/doc/src/comm_modify.rst

 cutoff across all atom type pairs.

-For many systems this is an efficient algorithm, but for systems with widely varying cutoffs for different type pairs, the *multi* mode can be faster.
-In this case, each atom type is assigned its own distance cutoff for communication purposes, and fewer atoms will be communicated.
-See the :doc:`neighbor multi <neighbor>` command for a neighbor list construction option that may also be beneficial for simulations of this kind.
-The *multi* mode is compatable with both the *multi* and *multi/old* neighbor styles.
+For many systems this is an efficient algorithm, but for systems with widely varying cutoffs for different type pairs, the *multi* or *multi/old* mode can be faster.
+In *multi*, each atom is assigned to a collection which should correspond to a set of atoms with similar interaction cutoffs.
+In this case, each atom collection is assigned its own distance cutoff for communication purposes, and fewer atoms will be communicated. in *multi/old*, a similar technique is used but atoms are grouped by atom type.
+See the :doc:`neighbor multi <neighbor>`  and :doc:`neighbor multi/old <neighbor>` commands for neighbor list construction options that may also be beneficial for simulations of this kind.
+The *multi* communiction mode is only compatable with the *multi* neighbor style.
+The *multi/old* communication mode is compatble with both the *multi* and *multi/old* neighbor styles.

 The *cutoff* keyword allows you to extend the ghost cutoff distance for communication mode *single*\ , which is the distance from the borders